Up for Discussion: William Frerichs’ Celebration of the North Carolina Wilderness« Back to Events

 - Tickets will not be mailed; please check in at will-call at Stephens-Lee Center.

-- Reserve your shuttle no later than February 11 by selecting an option during online checkout.
+- Reserve your shuttle by selecting an option during online checkout.
 Space is limited, and filled on a first-come, first-reserved basis; the Museum reserves the right to close shuttle time options when full.

 - If you are taking the shuttle from the Grove Park Inn, meet at the Museum’s information table located in the Sammons Wing just inside the sliding glass doors.
 Shuttles leave promptly at the designated times.